2012 Louisville Bicycle Club Tour de Mad Dog Challenge Schedule coming soon!*

 Legal permission is granted to everyone to use this artwork as long as the artwork and copyright credit remains unaltered and intact, with the exception of the "Your Mad Dog Name Here" at the bottom, which you have permission to alter - absolutely FREE.

 The artwork (42 MB) is formatted for Voler 'semi-custom' jerseys (10 x 16" @ 150 dpi).
 Their semi-custom jersey prices range from $40 - $70, plus tax and shipping.
-Choose 'Start Design' then 'Personalize This Item' then upload 'Your Artwork'.
+Clilck on 'Start Designing Online'.

-For those of you who find this all too complicated, I'm willing to do the work for you for a fee if you contact me.
+For those of you who find this all too complicated, I'm willing to do the work for you for a small fee if you contact me.